lexie-liang/LiangJiayu.github.io/index.md

 ---

 ## About Me
-I'm a research assistant of the <a href="https://slablab.weebly.com/" target="_blank">Speech, Learning, and the Brain (SLaB) Lab</a> at the Hong Kong University of Science and Technology, working under the mentorship of Prof. <a href="https://sites.google.com/site/qinzhenquentin/" target="_blank">Zhen QIN</a>.
-Before joining the Lab, I was supervised by Prof. <a href="https://www.researchgate.net/profile/Hao-Zhang-39" target="_blank">Hao ZHANG</a> for my undergraduate studies.
+I'm a research assistant in the <a href="https://slablab.weebly.com/" target="_blank">Speech, Learning, and the Brain (SLaB) Lab</a> at the Hong Kong University of Science and Technology, working under the mentorship of Prof. <a href="https://sites.google.com/site/qinzhenquentin/" target="_blank">Zhen QIN</a>.
+Before joining the lab, I was supervised by Prof. <a href="https://www.researchgate.net/profile/Hao-Zhang-39" target="_blank">Hao ZHANG</a> for my undergraduate studies.
 I'm interested in experimental phonetics, second/foreign language acquisition, and psycholinguistics.
 Currently, I am mainly involved in an eye-tracking study examining L2 learners' perceptual learning and consolidation of English lexical stress.

 ## Education
 **BA in English** at Shandong University (Average Grade: 88.71/100)  [2020-2024]